 Snow Leopard Cubs

-but expect a little snow throughout the week!
+Expect a little snow throughout the week!

 Introducing Zoya and Minu!
-Zoya, meaning 'life' or 'alive' in Nepali, was born first and is a bit of a mommy’s girl.
-Minu, meaning 'precious gem,' is more independent.
+Zoya, meaning "life" or "alive" in Nepali, was born first and is a bit of a mommy’s girl.
+Minu, meaning "precious gem," is more independent.
 Watch closely—you may spot the differences in their behaviours as they explore their habitat!

 The elusive snow leopard, also known as the "ghost cat," is rarely spotted in the wild and is listed as Vulnerable by the International Union for Conservation of Nature (IUCN).
 Their population is estimated to be between 4,000–6,500, with major threats including habitat loss from human expansion and climate change, poaching, the illegal wildlife trade, and human-wildlife conflict.